karthik-d/room-slot-booking/README.md

 - Custom defined user model to enable email based login
 - Redefined User Manager class to handle custome user model
 - Created user groups to streamline and control user access
+- Used SMTP protocol for emailing notifications to customers